ncs-jss/plexus-17/README.md

  2. Always make a separate branch in following format name-patch-#issueNo.
 Eg: aditya-patch-#62.
 (Words are separated by -).
  3. In the commit message do mention the issue no. Eg: fixes #1.
  4. Use proper code formatting.
 Run `npm run format` to make prettier format everything automagically.
+ 5. Run `npm test` to check if nothing has broken.
- 5. Do mention if `npm install` is needed after merging the commit.
+ 6. Do mention if `npm install` is needed after merging the commit.

 Note -
 1. Heroku Cli is used for handling **environment variables** and deploys.